 The cost of entering the European regional phase consists of professional fees for filing the application, plus the official fees paid to the UKIPO.
-As the formal requirements of UK patent applications are less rigid than for, say, European applications, and because there are no “claims fees” to pay, in most cases, the UK-PCT application is not amended upon entry into the UK national phase.
+As the formal requirements of UK patent applications are less rigid than for, say, European applications, in most cases, the UK-PCT application is not amended upon entry into the UK national phase.

 Stage 2 – Combined search & examination

 In most cases, the UKIPO will draw-up a Combined Search and Examination (CSE) Report for UK-PCT applications.
 This will state the prior art relied upon by the Examiner and set out the Examiner’s objections to the application.
 Due to backlogs, the lead-time for receipt of the CSE Report can be one to several years.